 At the time of recording we are at the start of a new year, so in today’s episode I wanted to share with you my top tips for ensuring that your goal setting is successful.
 Because lots of people set goals at the start of the year, but guess what?
 Only a TINY percentage of people actually achieve their goals!
 So today I want to talk about why people DON’T ACHIEVE their goals and the steps you can put in place to give you the best chance of success for achieving your new year goals.

 If you’ve been listening for a while, I’ve decided to trial not doing a pre-recorded intro for today’s episode so I can just get stuck right into content, and I would love to hear your feedback on this!
-If you like it, or don’t like it, please drop me a DM on Instagram clare_wood_coach or drop me an email at clare(Replace this parenthesis with the @ sign)clarewood.com.au and let me know if you think it works or if you’d prefer to have an intro?
+If you like it, or don’t like it, please drop me a DM on Instagram clare_wood_coach or drop me an email at firstname.lastname@example.org and let me know if you think it works or if you’d prefer to have an intro?